1950s - DAN AIR REMEMBERED

 1956

-We will grant you that Dan-Air did not exactly take the world by strom when it entered the scheduled services market.
-The fact that they had made it at all is to be praised.
+We will grant you that Dan-Air did not exactly take the world by storm when it entered the scheduled services market.
+The fact that they had gained a license at all is to be praised.
 The Air Traffic Licencing Board, the fore-runner to today's Civil Aviation Authority generally granted schedule routes to BOAC and BEA under the 'Provision One' rule.
 The Government in the UK preferred the two state run airlines to carry scheduled passengers.
-So it hardly surprising that Dan-Air could not count London Heathrow as its first service.
-It would be a short time before the airline would move to Gatwick and really get a chance at expansion.
+So it hardly surprising that Dan-Air could not operate services in and out of London Heathrow.
+The Blackbushe base was soon to close and UK independent airlines, including Dan-Air headed to Gatwick.

 1959